CodePapa360/Sticky-circle-animation/README.md

-# Sticky circle animation of SeamlessHR
+# Sticky circle animation of SeamlessHR site

 There is a wonderful animation on the homepage of a site named [HeamlessHR](https://www.seamlesshr.com).
 It is a little bit challenging animation, so i decided to build it from scratch.
 I am very pleased with it and hope you will like it.